MrZukasa/PowerShell-config/README.md

 ![modded](https://i.ibb.co/HK78bRs/Cattura.png)

-8. Install [Neovim](https://github.com/neovim/neovim/wiki/Installing-Neovim) and add it to the $PATH
+8. Install [Neovim](https://github.com/neovim/neovim/wiki/Installing-Neovim) and add it to the $PATH.
+Best way to install it is from `choco install neovim`
 > also mind to import the init.vim in the correct place

 ## Make a user profile and set command aliases 🐱‍💻